[WAttention X FIELDS Research Institute]

 Men adopting a submissive position

-But the physical aspect of BL aside, there is also the psychological realm of BL – it is a relationship that women will never be able to experience for themselves or imagine themselves in, hence it remains a complete and perfect world of fantasy to be enjoyed voyeuristically.
+But the physical aspect of BL aside, there is also the psychological realm of BL.
+It is a relationship that women will never be able to experience for themselves or imagine themselves in.
+As a result, it remains a complete and perfect world of fantasy that one can enjoy voyeuristically.

 “BL gives women the chance to see men in a submissive state, being the one to say ‘No!
 Stop!
 It’s embarrassing…’ or be pleasured, instead of the normal manga when men are the one taking the lead and proving their manhood – even if in real life, they don’t quite do so!” says Kaneda.